Philip Morris International: Becoming an international giant

+Industrial cigarette manufacturing by Philip Morris International in Russia.

 Increasing sales fueled the company's expansion: in 1954, Philip Morris Australia became the first international affiliate of the company.
 Then, in 1957, the Swiss Fabriques de Tabac Réunies in Neuchatel became the first to acquire foreign licensing rights to produce the booming Marlboro, marking the company's first move into Europe since leaving Britain.
 The Swiss company was eventually purchased in 1963.
 The overseas division was renamed Philip Morris International in 1961, alongside Philip Morris Domestic and Philip Morris Industrial.

 The company underwent rapid expansion abroad in the 1960s.
 By 1965, Philip Morris products were available in 140 countries and territories.
 Domestically, Marlboro became the leading brand in the United States by 1972.
 During the mid-60s the company began to form a horizontal conglomerate, gradually purchasing various entities such as Miller brewing (1968), Seven-Up (1978), Kraft Foods (1988) and many others.
 The company also pursued a series of international partnerships with local monopolies, allowing its products to reach consumers in more than 170 countries and territories by 1980.

 In 1987, Philip Morris International (PMI) was incorporated in Virginia as an operating company of Philip Morris, Inc. The fall of the USSR in the early 1990s provided another expansion opportunity, and Philip Morris International was among the first US companies to operate in the former Communist bloc.
 In 1990, two years before actually opening an office in the country, PMI accepted an oil-for-cigarettes deal with the failing Soviet state to help deal with cigarette shortages.
 In 1994, Philip Morris International established the Philip Morris Ukraine subsidiary and acquired a 51% stake in a tobacco manufacturing facility in Kharkiv which was soon upgraded.
 PMI was also one of the first US entrants in the Vietnamese market, opening a manufacturing plant a few months before the two countries normalized their relations.
 Later, in 2005, PMI also acquired Coltabaco in Colombia and Sampoerna in Indonesia.